All Episodes

 It's another promise kept.

-And finally, we're turning the page on what has been unfair fair trade deals that sacrificed a lot of the prosperity of our working men and women, the manufacturing jobs that Obama said were never coming back.
+And finally, we're turning the page on what has been unfair trade deals that sacrificed a lot of the prosperity of our working men and women, the manufacturing jobs that Obama said were never coming back.

-Anyway, so they have a preliminary U.S. Mexico trade deal, modernizing, rebalancing the trade relationship that reflect the realities of the 21st century.
+Anyway, so they have a preliminary U.S.-Mexico trade deal, modernizing, rebalancing the trade relationship that reflect the realities of the 21st century.

 And it is a win-win deal.